-G.254 xilinx_dsp - Xilinx: pack resources into DSPs
+G.260 xilinx_dsp - Xilinx: pack resources into DSPs

 ''' xilinx_dsp [options] [selection] Pack input registers (A2, A1, B2, B1, C, D, AD; with optional enable/reset), pipeline registers (M; with optional enable/reset), output registers (P; with optional enable/reset), pre-adder and/or post-adder into Xilinx DSP resources.
 Multiply-accumulate operations using the post-adder with feedback on the 'C' input will be folded into the DSP.
-In this scenario only, the 'C' input can be used to override the current accumulation result with a new value, which will (continues on next page) '''
+In this scenario only, the 'C' input can be used to override the current accumulation result with a new value, which will '''